benhutchins/dyngoose/docs/Transactions.md

 ## BatchWriteItem

-DynamoDB supports batch write operations which are not fully atomic via the [`BatchWriteItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) operation.
+DynamoDB supports batch write operations which are not fully atomic via the [`BatchWriteItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) method.
 To expose this functionality within Dyngoose, there is the `Dyngoose.BatchWrite` class.

-## Example
+### Example

 ```typescript
 const batch = new Dyngoose.BatchWrite()